fantauzzi/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image7]

 It does the same on the lowest right eighth of the image to find x0 for the right lane line at the bottom band.
 Implementation of this is in method `LanelLine.recenter()`.
-Chart below shows the adopted Gaussian filter.
+Chart below shows values of the adopted Gaussian filter, which has size 100x1 pixels.

 ![alt text][image8]

 Method `ImageProcessing.position_windows()` then starts looking in every band starting from the bottom; it slides a rectangular window in a given surrounding of x0 finding the window position that maximises convolution with the Gaussian filter.
 Thresholded pixels that are inside the window are believed to be part of the lane line.
 However, if the result of convolution is below a set threshold, the window is marked as a bad match, and pixels inside it are ignored instead (rectangles in red in the image above).